sidneycadot/te802-pl-test/README.md

 How to get this working
 -----------------------

-1. Start Vivado and select "Create new project".
+1. Start Vivado and select "Create Project".

-2. Enter a project name, for example "te802-test"
+2. Enter a project name, for example "te802-test".

 3. Select "RTL project".
 Deselect "Do not specify sources at this time", because we want to do just that.